 Mr. Jeffery L. Lewis, Vice Chairman

-Mr. Lewis has served on the Board of Trustees for five years.
+Mr. Lewis has served on the Board of Trustees for seven years.
 He is an entrepreneur in the great city of Chicago, Illinois.
 He is a believer of service to all mankind and is involved deeply in his community.
 With all that he does within Chicago, he has given countless hours nationally to the growth and development of SCL Foundation, Inc. through its programmatic outreach.

 Marilyn McPherson Corder, MD Board Trustee

 Dr. Marilyn McPherson-Corder is a pediatrician, geneticist and an adolescent medicine specialist.
 She currently serves as Assistant Professor in the Pediatric Department at Howard University College of Medicine, the George Washington College of Medicine, University of Maryland, Allied Health, and Duke University Medical School.

 She is also the CEO and President of her private pediatric practice, Children’s Medical Care Center of DC since 1982.
 A longtime advocate for child and teen health for over 30 years, she is dedicated to serving the community both nationally and in the Caribbean with a special focus on underserved youth.
 Her most recent passions are the fight against childhood obesity and the spread of HIV.
 She serves on the Medical Team of the Black Leadership Commission on HIV/AIDS.